Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Isle Royale hiking isn't for everyone.

-And although I haven't been back to the island in decades, I'm still in love with the wind, waves and wildlife to be found there.
+And although I haven't been back to the island in decades, I'm still in love with my memories of the wind, waves and wildlife to be found there.

 It tested my hiking mettle and taught me many things about being a strong female hiker.